andreif/andreif.github.io/_posts/2024-03/2024-03-05-aws-cdk-cli.md

 ## Using local Node.js

-Install NVM as described on [https://github.com/nvm-sh/nvm?#installing-and-updating](https://github.com/nvm-sh/nvm?#installing-and-updating)
+Install NVM as described in [https://github.com/nvm-sh/nvm?#installing-and-updating](https://github.com/nvm-sh/nvm?#installing-and-updating)

 In your `Makefile`: